ajmcquilkin/ajmcquilkin/README.md

 ## :wave: About Me

 Hello!
 My name is Adam and I'm an open-source developer.
 I'm currently working with the @meshtastic project to build reliable, long-range, and affordable mesh networks.
 I studied CS and Engineering at Dartmouth College, and I'm currently working as a SWE at Microsoft.
-I'm very experienced in Rust, TypeScript, and React, and I'm somewhat experienced in embedded systems and C/C++.
+I'm very experienced in Rust, TypeScript, and React, and I have background in embedded systems and C/C++.

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/adam-mcquilkin)
 [![Portfolio](https://img.shields.io/badge/Portfolio-%23000000.svg?style=for-the-badge&logo=firefox&logoColor=#FF7139)](https://www.adammcquilkin.com/)